There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 BBQ Picnic Tips

-If you are planning a bbq picnic, try to scout a location with electric BBQs for ease of application.
-Organised grill pits are also great, but you will usually have to bring coals.
+If you plan a BBQ picnic, try to scout a location with electric BBQs for ease of application.
+Organized grill pits are also great, but you must usually bring coals.

 If you want to go off the grid for a BBQ picnic, do so responsibly and always clean up after yourself.
 Don’t leave scorch marks in the grass or hot coals behind.